Last updated 24th July, 2024

-Installing a stud wall is a really smart way to create an extra room in your home without extensive expansion.
+Installing a stud partition wall is a really smart way to create an extra room in your home without extensive expansion.

 Thankfully, if you have decent DIY skills, you can install a partition wall yourself.